bensku/insecure-app/README.md

 with something else.
 As long as XSS is a problem, that something else might be a malicious script.
 Even without XSS, something nasty could be "written" as a note.

+Besides the obvious issues, this behavior is also contradictory to HTTP standard.
+When standards are not followed, interoperability issues are more likely to arise.
+Some of them might degrade security.

 **Solution:** Never use HTTP GET for anything but *getting* things.
-HTTP standard defines GET (and HEAD, OPTIONS and TRACE) as *safe*, which means they are intended only for information retrieval.
+HTTP standard defines GET (plus HEAD, OPTIONS and TRACE) as *safe*, which means they are intended only for information retrieval.
 They should not have any side effects.